mziembinski/JavaScript-Ecosystem/README.md

 Some data was downloaded using [GitHub GraphQL api](https://developer.github.com/v4/), some using webscrapping techniques.
 For more details see R codes.

 ### React
-Facebook with its React repo is using mainly number versioning.
+Facebook with its [react repo](https://github.com/facebook/react) is using mainly number versioning.
 After version v0.14.8 facebook change the versioning and started with the version v15.0.0.
 See tables below:

 Last 10 releases: